Helicopter Services search and rescue

-Cobham Aviation Services has extensive experience supporting rotary wing search and rescue (SAR) activities.
+Cobham Aviation Services has extensive experience supporting helicopter services search and rescue (SAR) activities.
 We have specially modified SAR helicopters based in both Curaçao and Cyprus.
 In Curaçao the aircraft are flown by Cobham on behalf of the Dutch Caribbean Coastguard.
 These helicopters are fitted with night vision devices (NVD) and a full sensor suite, which meet the customers exacting needs.

 Our SAR capabilities extend to include specialist helicopter SAR training and we have provided comprehensive training programs at the Royal Air Force’s Valley base in the UK for the UK Ministry of Defence, Commonwealth and international aircrew.
 At the SAR Training Unit (SARTU), we provide advanced SAR training for experienced pilots and crewmen, selected for frontline SAR Squadrons.
 This training is conducted on the Bell 412 or AW139 helicopters, which have advanced SAR autopilot modes and NVG capability.